 நுவலும் காலை முறை சிறந்தனவே

 the entities which constitute the poem

 Muthal means ‘first’ or ‘principal’, and refers to the setting in time (poluthu) and place (nilam) where the activity of the poem takes place.
 Time is conceived in two aspects, the time of the year or season, and the time of the day or night.
 Land refers to kurinji, mullai, marutham, neythal and pālai landscapes.

 Karu means ’embryo’ or ‘nucleus’ and it refers to the fauna, flora, inhabitants and artefacts which are native to the thinai or lands.

 Uri refers to the distinctive mood of that thinai.

 The following poem is a good one to look at muthal, karu and uri.
 Muthal is the physical location and it is the pond in this poem.
 Karu is the vālai fish, mango trees and the mangoes.
 Uri is the infidelity that we see here.

-Kurunthokai 8, Ālankudi Vankanār, Marutham Thinai – What the jealous concubine said about the hero
+Kurunthokai 8, Ālankudi Vankanār, Marutham Thinai – What the concubine said, as the heroine’s friends listened nearby

 The man from the town,

 sweet fruit that ripen and